 Witness Opportunity: A Black Lives Matter Vigil

 Members of UU Wellesley’s Advocacy & Witness Interest Group invite you to stand with us against white supremacy and for racial justice and human rights.
-We will be holding our next 15 minute silent vigil in recognition that Black Lives Matter on Sunday, December 3 at noon.
+We hold a 15 minute silent vigil in recognition that Black Lives Matter on the first Sunday of each month at noon.
 We gather in the UU Wellesley courtyard and proceed together to the sidewalk in front of UU Wellesley.